laitcanard05/tp/docs/UserGuide.md

 ```

 **Notes:**
+- Month is specified as a number (1-12)
+- Year should be a 4-digit positive number
 - Provides a comprehensive financial overview for the specified month
 - Shows total income and expenses
 - Lists top expense categories in descending order